Backyard Habitat Certification Program

 Plant roots, create habitat, and transform the world – one yard at a time.

 What You Need to Know

-Our service area: The program currently serves properties smaller than 1 acre within most urban and suburban areas of Multnomah and Clackamas counties.
-Most yards are in private properties, but we also support schools, religious institutions, community gardens, businesses and more – and will waive the 1 acre rule for these community sites.
+Our service area: The program currently serves residential properties smaller than 1 acre in most of Clackamas, Clark, Multnomah, and Washington counties.
+We also support schools, religious institutions, community gardens, businesses, and more, regardless of the property size.

 How does the Program Work?